mgerhold/chatbot2k/README.md

 ```

 Each variable is scoped to the script execution, so it will not persist across multiple invocations of the script.
-`<var_name>` can be any valid identifier that has not been used as a variable name in this script execution before.
+`<var_name>` can be any valid identifier that has not been used before in this script.
-`<expression>` can be any valid expression, including references to stores and previously defined variables.
+`<expression>` can be any valid expression, including references to stores, parameters, and previously defined variables.

 *Note: Referencing a store will yield its current value from the database, not necessarily its initial value.*